Excel (band)

 Excel is a crossover thrash band from Venice, California, founded by singer Dan Clements and guitarist Adam Siegel in 1983.
 They were influenced by early punk rock bands like the Germs and Black Flag, as well as heavy metal bands like Black Sabbath, Trouble, Slayer, Corrosion of Conformity and Cryptic Slaughter.
 Being influenced by street art, Excel is also known for spray painting on the streets of the cities where they make their tours, hence why there are many different logos of the band.

 Excel came out of the West Side Los Angeles crossover thrash scene as did many others in California like No Mercy, Beowülf, Suicidal Tendencies and Cryptic Slaughter.
 They are sometimes associated with other acts in the thrash metal scene like Testament, Overkill and Megadeth.

-Excel has recorded three studio albums, three split albums, five demos, three singles and two live albums; the band broke up in 1995 but in 2001 they released reissues of their first two albums: Split Image and The Joke's on You, with some bonus tracks.
+Excel has released three studio albums, three split albums, five demos, three singles and two live albums; the band broke up in 1995 but in 2001 they released reissues of their first two albums, Split Image (1987) and The Joke's on You (1989), with some bonus tracks.
 In August 2009 they edited a special collection of eight DVDs of their tours around Europe and Los Angeles and published them on their official MySpace.
 The band reformed in 2012.